We've been Canberra's law firm for 44 years

 Button

-The event was an experimental endeavour, coming out of discussions between our Special Counsel, Kerstin Glomb, and Arch Capital Senior Financial Adviser, Brigitta Hembrow-Gersey, who jointly ran the workshop.
+The event was an experimental endeavour, coming out of discussions between our Special Counsel at the time, Kerstin Glomb, and Arch Capital Senior Financial Adviser, Brigitta Hembrow-Gersey, who jointly ran the workshop.

-Kerstin has more than 25 years' experience in wills and estate planning, and Brigitta has been working with clients, providing strategic and investment advice since 2017.
+Kerstin had more than 25 years' experience in wills and estate planning, and Brigitta had been advising on strategy and investments since 2017.

 "